blunket/camelot/README.md

 # PlayCamelot.com

-The next-best place to play Camelot -- Online.
+The best place to play Camelot.
 Second only to playing with a physical board, in person.
-For free.
-In realtime.
-Or not.
-With friends.
-Or strangers.
-Or enemies.
-Whatever!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Quickstart:

-Tip: We will use `yarn` in this project, and not `npm`. `yarn` is the same thing as `npm`, except for the fact that `yarn` tends to actually work properly! ;)<br>

 1. Clone the repo and move into the folder: `git clone https://github.com/blunket/camelot.git && cd camelot`
 2. Install dependencies and wait ages: `yarn`